Updated: Oct 13

 powdered sugar if desired.
 Beat until cream is stiff enough to frost the top of the cake.

-Once merengue is completely cooled, spread the whipped cream on top and add the berries.
+Once the meringue is completely cooled, spread the whipped cream on top and add the berries.